Your Meadowlane Park, your watershed

 As each member of the committee behind this project, did you grow up with green space that was open and there to make memories?
 If yes, please think about what this project is taking away for future generations of kids and families in this community!
 Making this park into one big pond that is NOT USABLE is not real green space.
 If this project goes through, please explain how this park will be usable for the community members?
 If there are just paths left, that seems like a massive decrease in functionality of this green space area.
 The park today has many functions and is used in so many different ways.

-JS_84 asked about 1 year ago
+JS_84 asked almost 2 years ago

 We hear you on the importance of active park space.
 The design of the green space in the park will be in consultation with the community.
 We can include options like trails, lookouts, hill(s), and pollinator patches.
 We want to hear your ideas.
 The community will have many chances to provide input at different stages of this project.
 The next chance to provide ideas and feedback will be at an indoor open house where we will share early design concepts.